landaire/landaire.github.io/content/2025-10-30-a-file-format-uncracked-for-20-years.md

 So the resulting value returned from this function is `Engine.GameEngine`, which matches what this function resolves.

 This is then used to resolve the **package** `Engine` and its **exported object** `GameEngine`.
-The game binary looks for the file `Engine` in its available sources (partial matching strategy), including what's read from the LIN file table, and maps that to `System\Engine.u`.
+The game binary looks for the file `Engine` in its available sources (partial matching strategy), which includes searching against the LIN file table, and then resolves that name as `System\Engine.u`.
 My tool that reads the file table confirms that this is declared in the LIN file:

 ```rust
 FileEntry {